michalc/pgarrow/README.md

     conn.commit()
 ```

+### Create a table with SQLAlchemy and append an Arrow table

-Or to create a table using SQLAlchemy, and then append as pyarrow table to it:
+To create a table using SQLAlchemy, and then append an Arrow table to it:

 ```python
 import sqlalchemy as sa